wchamber01/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  Sessions are used for persisting authentication information across multiple requests.
+They are also used to restrict access to resources and limit access to resources for only authenticated users.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  Bcrypt uses an algorithm to read a password, add a salt to the password and then hash the password a pre-determined number of times.

 - [ ] What does bcrypt do to slow down attackers?

+  Bcrypt has salts built-in to prevent rainbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+  The JWT has a header, payload and signature.

 ## Minimum Viable Product